-A1 = E1: Coherency of total gross weight of goods in tonnes between datasets A1 year observed in dataset A3 but not declaring in dataset A1
+A1 = E1: Coherency of total gross weight of goods in tonnes between datasets A1 observed in dataset A3 but not reporting in dataset A1

-A1 = B1: Coherency of total gross weight of goods in tonnes between datasets A1 between datasets D1 and A3
+A1 = B1: Coherency of total gross weight of goods in tonnes between datasets A1 datasets D1 and A3

-Main ports A1 vs. A3: Detection of ports declaring more than 1 million tonnes in reference reference year observed in dataset A3 but not declaring in dataset D1
+Main ports A1 vs. A3: Detection of ports reporting more than 1 million tonnes in reference year reference year observed in dataset A3 but not reporting in dataset D1

-D1 = A3 (main ports only): Coherency of number of passengers excluding cruise passengers
+D1 = A3 (main ports only): Coherency of number of passengers excluding cruise passengers between

-Main ports D1 vs. A3: Detection of ports declaring more than 200 000 non-cruise passengers in
+Main ports D1 vs. A3: Detection of ports reporting more than 200 000 non-cruise passengers in